Maurice Chevalier: World War I

-When World War I broke out, Chevalier was in the middle of his national service, already in the front line, where he was wounded by shrapnel in the back in the first weeks of combat and was taken as a prisoner of war in Germany for two years, where he learned English.
+When World War I began, Chevalier was in the middle of his national service, already in the front line, where he was wounded by shrapnel in the back in the first weeks of combat and was taken as a prisoner of war in Germany for two years, where he learned English.
 In 1916, he was released through the secret intervention of Mistinguett's admirer, King Alfonso XIII of Spain, the only king of a neutral country who was related to both the British and German royal families.

 In 1917, Chevalier became a star in le Casino de Paris and played before British soldiers and Americans.
 He discovered jazz and ragtime and started thinking about touring the United States.
 In the prison camp, he had studied English and had an advantage over other French artists.
 He went to London, where he found new success at the Palace Theatre, even though he still sang in French.